 His pain is too much to speak of.
 This is just a men’s church retreat.
 What comfort can come to him as he talks about raising a mentally handicapped child — his first son — who has never been able to communicate more than a broken sentence?
 How could he possibly explain his pain to the rest of the group?

 Hospitals can’t contain the pain of this world.
 It spills out like a flood.
 Today, like a torrential river, pain seems to flow, ripping through woods and into this cabin in rural Virginia.

-“Life is pain, your highness, anyone who says differently is selling something.” — Wesley, in the movie The Princess Bride
+“Life is pain, your highness.
+Anyone who says differently is selling something.” — Wesley, in “The Princess Bride”

 As other men move to the mic to speak about their wrestling, there’s a tone of realness, rawness and hope.
 I believe it is coming from what we’re learning as we study Job.

+My dad explains that it’s essential to understand the courtroom drama that frames the book.
 As Job opens, a great assembly is drawn up in heaven.
 The attitude of the assembly is not entirely clear.
-But in the middle of the assembly “the accuser” arrives, Satan.
+But in the middle of the assembly “the accuser” arrives: Satan.
 God asks him where he’s been.

 The tone in the original Hebrew is subtly derisive, hinting that Satan’s been looking down on God’s so-called “good” creation.